Simon Goddard: Career

 He started freelance writing the following year and eventually found regular work as a music journalist in London.

 Goddard's first two books, Songs That Saved Your Life and Mozipedia, established his initial reputation in the '00s as an authority on the Smiths and their lead singer Morrissey.
 The latter was voted Book of the Year by readers of Mojo magazine and has since been published in America by Plume, and in Brazil by Leya.
 Since 2010 Goddard's writing style and choice of subjects has greatly diversified, including the first biography of Postcard Records (Simply Thrilled, 2014), a picaresque homage to the Rolling Stones (Rollaresque, 2015), and 2018's novelistic The Comeback telling the story of Elvis Presley and his 1968 Comeback Special.
 The latter made both Q and Mojo magazines' Music Books of the Year lists.

 In 2020 Goddard began his Bowie Odyssey series with Omnibus Press, chronicling the life of David Bowie against the cultural and social history of the 1970s, year-by-year.
 The first and fifth volumes, Bowie Odyssey 70 and Bowie Odyssey 74, have both been Sunday Times Music Books of the Year.
-The fourth in the series, Bowie Odyssey 73, was a 2023 Mojo Book of the Year.
+The fourth in the series, Bowie Odyssey 73, was a 2023 Mojo Book of the Year, while the sixth, Bowie Odyssey 75, was named 2025 Book of the Year by Classic Pop magazine.

 As a freelance journalist, Goddard's work has appeared in Uncut, Mojo, Record Collector and newspapers including The Guardian and The Mail on Sunday.
 In 2006 he joined Q magazine where he remained a Contributing Editor until it ceased publication in July 2020.
 Goddard has also supplied the accompanying essays to rock photographer Tom Sheehan's collection The Cure: Pictures of You (a 2022 Rough Trade Book of the Year) and written sleevenotes for reissues and boxsets by Orange Juice, Siouxsie and the Banshees, Nico, Soft Cell, and James.

 In 2024 he collaborated with Buzzcocks guitarist and singer Steve Diggle on his memoir Autonomy – Portrait of a Buzzcock.